christorange/rxcellent/Team.md

 ### Zahit Odabas

 Hi my name is Zahit and I'm 35 years old.
 I worked as a software developer for almost 9 years in Central Bank of Turkey before I came to BU in 2021.
 I mostly worked with Java backend projects.
 I have a 1.5 years of coding experience in a React JS project and I am looking to learn more by this group project.
 I have a family here, my wife and my 2 sons.
 I mostly spend time with them in my spare time.

+### TSing(Youqing Shao)
+Hi, my name is tsing and I worked in Internet company about 3 years as a sofware engineer.
+After I graduated, I don't know what I want and what is my professional ability in the future, then I got a job.
+Now, I come back to routine school to continue study.
+I am mostly familiar with Java, javascript, node, vue, react and flow of development process.
+Happy to join team4, we work together to get a better result.